MelanieMenard/react-media-map/README.md

 # React Media Map

-Demo App fetching pictures related to a predefined list of Artists' Homes on Flickr API.
+Demo app fetching pictures related to a predefined list of Artists' Homes on Flickr API.
 View all locations, or filter images by location.
-Show relative popularity using D3 based on total matching images on the server (even though we only fetch 20 fot this demo).
+Show relative popularity using D3 based on total matching images on the server (even though we only fetch 20 for this demo).
+Next step would be to display locations on a map using d3 geo mapping but I didn't have time..

 Bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).